igoncor/Basic-Calculator/README.md

 Developed with **Visual Studio Code**

 # Test it ✅
-To test it, fork the repository and open it in Visual Studio Code or your program of choice.
+To test it here [Basic-Calculator](https://igoncor.github.io/Basic-Calculator/)